 Other times, it might linger for two weeks or longer.
-When this is the case, seeking the support of a mental health professional can help.
+When this is the case, learning to recognize cognitive distortions and seeking the support of a mental health professional can help.

 Feeling empty can sometimes manifest as a sense of loneliness, confusion about your life and goals, or lack of motivation to pursue anything in life.

 Everyone might feel this void in their heart from time to time.